-Fariborz Pakseresht (Fair'-borz Pahk'-ser-esht) became the Director of the Oregon Department of Human Services (DHS) in September 2017.
+Fariborz Pakseresht (Fair'-borz Pahk'-ser-esht) became the Director of the Oregon Department of Human Services (ODHS) in September 2017.

-Earlier in his career, he served eight years with DHS in a variety of leadership roles.
+Earlier in his career, he served eight years with ODHS in a variety of leadership roles.
 He also spent 11 years with the Oregon Department of Administrative Services.

 Fariborz earned his undergraduate degree in political science from Willamette University and holds a certificate in public management from Willamette's Atkinson Graduate School of Management.

-Liesl joined DHS in November 2018 as the deputy director.
-She brings experience from both inside and outside the DHS during her more than 20 years working in the government and non-profit sectors.
+Liesl joined ODHS in November 2018 as the deputy director.
+She brings experience from both inside and outside the ODHS during her more than 20 years working in the government and non-profit sectors.

 Liesl has served as a technical advisor to the Oregon Department of Justice on the temporary lodging of children and youth in our Child Welfare program.
 She also was the director of Self-Sufficiency Programs, departing in 2014 to serve as an interim Multnomah County commissioner and later taking on the director of Multnomah County Human Services role.